QTIM-Lab/DeepNeuro/README.md

 2. Install the Docker Engine Utility for NVIDIA GPUs, AKA nvidia-docker.
 You can find installation instructions at their Github page, here: https://github.com/NVIDIA/nvidia-docker

-3. Pull the DeepNeuro Docker container from https://hub.docker.com/r/qtimlab/deepneuro_segment_gbm/.
+3. Pull the DeepRad Docker container from https://hub.docker.com/r/qtimlab/deepneuro_segment_gbm/.
 Use the command "docker pull qtimlab/deepneuro"

-4. If you want to run DeepNeuro outside of a Docker container, you can install the DeepNeuro Python package locally using the pip pacakge manager.
+4. If you want to run DeepRad outside of a Docker container, you can install the DeepRad Python package locally using the pip pacakge manager.
 On the command line, run ```pip install deepneuro```

 ## Tutorials